-- 18 years or older
+- •18 years or older

 - physically fit

-- willing and able to do sustained physical labour, including heavy lifting
+- willing and able to do sustained physical labour, including heavy lifting (our turtles can be large!)

 - capable swimmer

 - competent in English

 - willing to work as part of a team

 This is a highly rewarding, but very physically demanding volunteer opportunity.
-You will be doing strenuous work in a hot and humid environment where daytime temperatures regularly exceed 32C/90F and insects are common.
+You will be doing strenuous work in a remote, sandy, hot and humid environment where daytime temperatures regularly exceed 32C/90F and humidity levels hover around 80%.
+Insects are common.